MarianoAlipi/backup-system/README.md

    - When a tracked file's modification date changes (**modified**), update it in the vector.
 6. Send information to server.
 7. Apply changes in server.
-8. Go to step 5 until the user manually stops the program.
+8. Go to step 5 until the user manually stops the programs.

 ## Build instructions
 Make sure you have **gcc** installed on your **Linux** machine: